Mindfulness-based Therapy Online via Skype

 Standard talk therapy can be useful, but often it does not look at the underlying psychological process that creates your depression or anxiety.

-The same can be said for medications – the anti-anxiety medication may reduce symptoms for a while, but medications are not going to transform the underlying cause that generates the emotional pain.
+The same can be said for medications – anti-anxiety medications and antidepressants may reduce symptoms for a while, but medications are not going to transform the underlying cause that generates the emotional pain.

 Welcome.
 My name is Peter Strong and I provide Skype Therapy for anxiety and depression and other common psychological problems that don’t require medical attention.